Pyrallux/CCBB/Frontend/ccbb-frontend/docs/Forms.md

-# Patterns
+# Forms

-Below is a a list of common patterns used in this application.
+- This pattern describes how forms are made throughout the application using  `react-hook-form` and `yup`.

-- ## Forms
+- ## Setup

   - Forms in this app use a combination of react-hook-form and yupResolver.
   - Imports are as follows:

     ```ts
     import { useForm } from "react-hook-form";